maxineyu521/AutoOption-Financial-Intelligence-Workspace/docs/Strategy_choices_docs/Embedding_Chunking_and_Retrieval_Fusion_Strategy.md

 **Decision rule:** New model-related information should land in:
 - `Strategy_choices_docs/` if it answers "why was this design chosen?"
-- `ARCHITECTURE.md §5` if it is a new entry in the canonical model registry
+- `modular_guide/ARCHITECTURE.md §5` if it is a new entry in the canonical model registry
-- `LLM_Pool.md` if it affects Ollama GPU memory management
+- `modular_guide/LLM Pool Operations Guide.md` if it affects Ollama GPU memory management
 - `Query_retrieval_docs/` if it changes the runtime retrieval execution path

 ---